Wilhelm Verwoerd: Early life and education

-Born in Pretoria to Wilhelm and Elise (née Smit) Verwoerd on 21 February 1964, Wilhelm is a member a prominent Afrikaner family.
+Born in Pretoria to Wilhelm and Elise (née Smit) Verwoerd on 21 February 1964, Wilhelm is a member of a prominent Afrikaner family.
 His grandfather was South African Prime Minister Hendrik Verwoerd.
 Although raised in a family and environment that frowned on racial integration, he changed his stance on apartheid after studying in the Netherlands and at Oxford University.

 He holds an MA in Philosophy from Stellenbosch University in 1989, an Oxford MA automatically awarded after reading for a BA in PPE from the University of Oxford and a PhD in Applied Ethics from the University of Johannesburg.

 Academic career and later life

 Verwoerd's research focuses largely on reconciliation, forgiveness and apology, on which he has written several articles.
 He was a researcher in the Truth and Reconciliation Commission.
 He worked as a programme co-ordinator and a co-facilitator in Ireland, within the Glencree Centre for Peace and Reconciliation's Survivors and former Combatants Programme between 2002 and 2011.
-He is a former co-director of Beyond Walls Ltd. From 2019 he has been a senior researcher and facilitator within Studies in Historical Trauma and Transformation, Stellenbosch University.
+He is a former co-director of Beyond Walls Ltd. From 2019, he has been a senior researcher and facilitator within Studies in Historical Trauma and Transformation, Stellenbosch University.

 In 1992, Verwoerd formally joined the ANC, which drew a lot of criticism and threats from militant Afrikaners, given his family roots.
 This brought strife with his own family.

 Personal life

-Verwoerd married Melanie Fourie in 1987, with whom he had two children.
+Verwoerd married Melanie van Niekerk in 1987, with whom he had two children.
 They divorced in 2005.
 Wilhelm later married his second wife Sharon, who is Australian.